Academic Progress

 Degree Completion Steps

-GSSP’s guidance is general and does not address departmental or area-level requirements, procedures, or forms.
-Consult the Graduate Student Handbook and your area handbook to ensure you complete all degree steps at the appropriate time, including departmental scheduling requirements for preliminary and final exams.
+Graduate Student Services and Progress (GSSP) and the Department of Psychology both maintain electronic forms that you must complete to obtain your degree.
+Access to these forms, and guidance on the timing for when they should be completed, is provided in the Graduate Student Handbook and your area handbook.
+You are responsible for consulting these resources regularly to ensure you complete all degree steps at the appropriate time, including departmental scheduling requirements for preliminary and final exams.
 Students completing a predoctoral internship typically have a different timeline for their final steps and when to apply to graduate.

 Annual Progress Report | APR

-The Graduate School requires all master’s and doctoral students to be reviewed annually and notified of whether or not they are meeting progress standards.
+The Graduate School requires all master’s and doctoral students to be reviewed annually and notified of whether or not they are meeting their program’s progress standards.
 This is accomplished through an Annual Progress Review (APR) that students submit each spring for comment by their advisor(s), the ADGS, and the DGS.

 The “Satisfactory Progress and Annual Review” section of the Graduate Student Handbook provides an overview of the timing and scope of the review.
-Resources for Spring 2025 reporting are as follows:
+Resources for Spring 2026 reporting are as follows:

 Proactively Addressing Challenges